Vishwas-0612/Password-Generator/README.md

    - Select character types to include (uppercase, lowercase, numbers, symbols)
    - Enable/disable readable mode to avoid ambiguous characters
 3. Click the "Generate" button to create your password
-4. Use the copy button to transfer your password to clipboard securely
+4. Use the copy button to transfer your password to the clipboard securely

 ## Contributing